 On the other hand, if you have an associate’s degree in Accounting, you can either start working immediately in an accounting position or proceed to a bachelor’s degree in accounting.
-Whether you choose a general associate’s degree or a more specific one, the number of credits remain 60 for you to graduate.
+Whether you choose a general associate’s degree or a more specific one, the number of credits remains 60 for you to graduate.

 The Number of Credits Needed for a Bachelor’s Degree

 There are many routes to get started on your journey to earning a bachelor’s degree.
-If you manage to get the right grade from high school, you can start on your bachelor’s degree program immediately.
+If you manage to get the right grade from high school, you can start your bachelor’s degree program immediately.
 Otherwise, you can start with a diploma or an associate’s degree before you start on your bachelor’s degree program.